Football: Charles, Laughlin, Soehren named Fitzpatrick Trophy finalists

-Portland High quarterback Kennedy Charles, Cape Elizabeth all-purpose offensive threat Nick Laughlin and Oxford Hills quarterback Eli Soehren have been voted as finalists for the 2022 James A. Fitzpatrick Trophy, given annually to the top high school senior in Maine football.
+Portland High quarterback Kennedy Charles, Cape Elizabeth all-purpose threat Nick Laughlin and Oxford Hills quarterback Eli Soehren have been selected as finalists for the James A. Fitzpatrick Trophy, given annually to the top high school senior in Maine football.

 The finalists were announced Wednesday by Jack Dawson of the Fitzpatrick Trophy committee.

-Charles started the year as a wide receiver for Portland.
-But when the Bulldogs slipped to 1-3 and needed a spark, he shifted to quarterback in order to get his play-making abilities involved more frequently.
-Charles finished the season with 1,809 yards rushing yards, 171 receiving yards, 590 passing yards, and 341 return yards while leading Portland to the Class B South title and a tough 20-14 loss to Skowhegan in the Class B final.
-He also made 68 tackles.

-Laughlin played all the skill positions for Cape Elizabeth on offense and made 84.5 tackles as a hard-nosed safety.
-Earlier on Wednesday the 5-foot-10, 180-pound receiver had signed a national letter of intent to play for the University of Maine.
-This past season he rushed for 1,087 yards and 17 touchdowns on 103 carries, made 57 catches for another 852 yards and 10 scores and also returned two kickoffs for touchdowns.

-Soehren led Oxford Hills to the school’s first football championship in its 61-year history as the Vikings went 11-0 and won the Class A championship.
-Despite missing two full games and most of a third with an ankle injury, Soehren completed 110 of his 167 passes for 1,776 yards and 24 touchdowns.
-He also rushed for 349 yards and six touchdowns while handling the team’s punting and kicking duties and playing in the defensive secondary.
+Soehren led Oxford Hills to the school’s first football championship in its 61-year history, as the Vikings went 11-0 and won the Class A title.
+Despite missing two full games and most of a third because of a high-ankle sprain, Soehren completed 110 of 167 passes for 1,776 yards and 24 touchdowns.
+He also rushed for 349 yards and six touchdowns while handling the team’s punting and kicking duties and playing in the secondary.

-Last season, Cape Elizabeth quarterback Caden McDuffie was the winner of the award.
+After winning the Gatorade Maine Player of the Year award as a junior, Soehren entered the season as a preseason favorite for the Fitzpatrick Trophy.

+“It was definitely a goal for me at the beginning of the year and it would be an honor to win it,” Soehren said.
+“Everyone who is a finalist has a chance to win it.
+Going into this year, I was mostly just hoping to have a great season and win a state championship.
+Having awards come with it, that just happens.”

 Send questions/comments to the editors.